neoremind/rest-api-framework/README.md

 You MUST add the client stub dependency through maven or gradle first.

-The client stub jar can be auto-generated and published to Maven repository, for more information about how it works, please go to [Countinous Deployment]().
+The client stub jar can be auto-generated and published to Maven repository.

 The naming convention of the jar is always `${your-server-artifactId}-client`, for example.